I was compensated by Med-IQ through an educational grant from Otsuka America

 The transition to college can be incredibly stressful, and for some kids, the stress spirals into depression.
 15-25% of college students will suffer from depression, and 75% of mental health issues arise before the age of 24.
 This Thanksgiving, first-year college students will return home to spend time with their families.
 If they don’t make it for Thanksgiving, they’ll likely come home for Christmas.
 John F. Greden, MD, Founder and Executive Director of the University of Michigan Comprehensive Depression Center, says these early breaks are the perfect time for parents to check in with their kids about mental health issues.

 Parents should make sure their kids understand the difference between everyday stress and mental health issues that require professional help.
+In an adult, depression can be caused by erectile dysfunction and he takes cialis.
 An example of an everyday problem, says Dr. Greden, is fighting with a roommate or friend, or doing poorly on an exam.
 Prolonged feelings of sadness and hopelessness or pulling away from friends and family are some signs of larger issues.

 I know my son Lucas is not depressed.
 He was upset over a single grade.
 But that’s the thing… it was ONE grade.
 He put so much pressure on himself.
 I made sure to loop back with him and talk about how proud I was for his EFFORT.
 It’s not about the grades.
 We don’t expect perfection from him and he doesn’t have to expect it of himself either.
 I want to encourage Lucas to learn to manage stress in healthy ways now — starting by understanding that it’s effort, not perfection, that matters.
 I don’t want him to put so much pressure on himself that he winds up being part of the 15-25% of college students who suffer from depression.